 Ridgefield Park is a somewhat small village located in the state of New Jersey.
 With a population of 13,102 people and three constituent neighborhoods, Ridgefield Park is the 154th largest community in New Jersey.
-Ridgefield Park has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Ridgefield Park was built prior to World War II, making it one of the older and more historic villages in the country.

 Housing costs in Ridgefield Park are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some villages, Ridgefield Park isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ridgefield Park are a mix of both white- and blue-collar jobs.
-Overall, Ridgefield Park is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Ridgefield Park who work in office and administrative support (15.64%), sales jobs (15.20%), and management occupations (10.37%).
+Ridgefield Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Ridgefield Park is a village of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Ridgefield Park who work in office and administrative support (14.39%), sales jobs (13.65%), and management occupations (12.01%).

 Also of interest is that Ridgefield Park has more people living here who work in computers and math than 95% of the places in the US.

-Despite being a small village, Ridgefield Park has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Ridgefield Park, a lot of people use the bus to get to work every day though Ridgefield Park is a relatively small village.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

 Ridgefield Park is an extremely ethnically-diverse village.
 The people who call Ridgefield Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ridgefield Park residents report their race to be White, followed by Asian.
 Ridgefield Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 38.80% of the village’s residents.
-Important ancestries of people in Ridgefield Park include Irish, German, Russian, and Polish.
+People of Hispanic or Latino origin account for 38.35% of the village’s residents.
+Important ancestries of people in Ridgefield Park include Irish, German, Polish, and Russian.

 The most common language spoken in Ridgefield Park is English.
 Other important languages spoken here include Spanish and Korean.